 Five Wickedly Delicious Halloween Cocktails

-This drink comes to us from the Otesaga Resort Hotel (reportedly haunted by friendly spirits) right up the road in Cooperstown!
+This drink comes to us from the Otesaga Resort Hotel which is not only located in Cooperstown but is also *supposedly* haunted by friendly spirits.

 2 oz. apple-flavored vodka such as Stoli Gala Apple

 1 ½ oz Ginger beer

 A dash of cherry juice

 And then for the garnish: cherry-stuffed lychee nut, soaked in ginger brandy

 Mix the vodka and ginger beer in a cocktail shaker with ice and then pour into a martini glass, garnishing with the lychee nut soaked in ginger brandy.
 Pour a dash of cherry juice over the lychee nut and then watch as the veins in the fruit soak up the juice, turning the nut into an eyeball!

 Obviously, drinking this cocktail from Lucid Absinthe won’t actually summon the dead, but the name is definitely creepy!

 1 oz.
 Lucid Absinthe

 1 oz.
 White Creme de Cacao